 - Server Principal Name: HTTP/idp.example.com@EXAMPLE.COM

-Invoke the token endpoint using the message format discussed in step 3.
+The latter mentioned action will also invoke the token endpoint using the message format that was discussed in step 3.

 This project generates a Kerberos ticket.
 Thereafter it generates the Kerberos token using the Kerberos ticket, and finally, it passes the Kerberos token to generate the OAuth token.